susanna-m-weber/bmen_4410_final_project/README.md

-# bmen_4410_final_project
+# Final project for BMEN 4410 - Principles of Ultrasound in Medicine

-Final project for BMEN 4410 - Principles of Ultrasound in Medicine
+Code is writting in MATLAB, uses the k-wave toolbox.